-III.
+IV.
 Definitions

 - A. Shutdown Furlough: In the event that funds are not available through an appropriations law or continuing resolution, a 'shutdown' furlough occurs.
 A shutdown furlough is necessary when an agency no longer has the necessary funds to operate and must shut down those activities which are not excepted pursuant to the Anti-deficiency Act.
-Furloughed employees are placed in a temporary, non-duty, non-pay status. - B. Excepted Employees: In the context of shutdown furloughs, the term 'excepted' is used to refer to employees who are funded through annual appropriations who are nonetheless excepted from the furlough because they are performing work that, by law, may continue to be performed during a lapse in appropriations.
-Excepted employees include employees who are performing emergency work involving the safety of human life or the protection of property or performing certain other types of excepted work. - C. Emergency Employees: Employees who must report for work in emergency situations (e.g., severe weather conditions, air pollution, power failures, interruption of public transportation, and other situations) in which significant numbers of employees are prevented from reporting for work or which require agencies to close all or part of their activities.
+Furloughed employees are placed in a temporary, non-duty, non-work status. - B. Excepted Employees: In the context of shutdown furloughs, the term 'excepted' is used to refer to employees who are funded through annual appropriations who are nonetheless excepted from the furlough because they are performing work that, by law, may continue to be performed during a lapse in appropriations.
+Excepted employees include employees who are performing emergency work involving the safety of human life or the protection of property or performing certain other types of excepted work.
+Such employees are considered to be excepted when they are performing excepted work activities or when excepted employees use approved, paid leave during a lapse of appropriations.
+Excepted employees have the option of using leave or entering furlough status for periods of authorized absence from work.
+An excepted employee must be retroactively paid for work or approved leave occurring in the lapse of appropriations. - C. Emergency Employees: Employees who must report for work in emergency situations (e.g., severe weather conditions, air pollution, power failures, interruption of public transportation, and other situations) in which significant numbers of employees are prevented from reporting for work or which require agencies to close all or part of their activities.
 Emergency employees are not automatically deemed excepted employees for purposes of shutdown furloughs.
+Each agency must determine which employees are excepted employees pursuant to the Anti-Deficiency Act. - D. Non-Excepted Employees: Employees who are funded through annual appropriations but are not designated as excepted are barred from working during a shutdown, except to perform minimal activities as necessary to execute an orderly suspension of agency operations.
+An applicable employee who is furloughed as the result of a lapse of appropriations must be paid for furlough periods that occurred during the lapse.
+Non-excepted (furloughed) employees may not be charged paid leave for furlough hours as part of the retroactive pay.

-Each agency must determine which employees are excepted employees pursuant to the Anti-deficiency Act. - D. Agency Shutdown Plan: OMB Circular A-11 Section 124.2 requires agency directors to develop and maintain plans for an orderly shutdown in the event of a lapse in appropriations.
+E. Agency Shutdown Plan: OMB Circular A-11 Section 124.2 requires agency directors to develop and maintain plans for an orderly shutdown in the event of a lapse in appropriations.
 The Shutdown Plan shall describe agency actions to be taken prior to and during a lapse of appropriations, designate agency excepted activities and positions, and identify actions necessary to resume normal operations once the lapse has ended.

-IV.
-Shutdown Summary
+V. Shutdown Summary

-A. The Court Services and Offender Supervision Agency (CSOSA) is a law enforcement agency comprised of two programs:
+- A. The Court Services and Offender Supervision Agency (CSOSA) is a law enforcement agency comprised of two programs: - a.

-a.
 Community Supervision Program:

 The Community Supervision Program (CSP) is a law enforcement agency playing a vital role in public safety within the District of Columbia.
-CSP is responsible for supervision of adult offenders released by the D.C Superior Court or the U.S. Parole Commission on probation, parole or supervised release, as well as monitored Civil Protection Orders and deferred sentencing agreements.
-The CSP strategy emphasizes public safety, successful re-entry into the community, and effective supervision through an integrated system of comprehensive risk assessment, close supervision, routine drug testing, treatment and support services, and graduated sanctions and incentives.
+CSP is responsible for the supervision of adult offenders released by the Superior Court of the District of Columbia or the U.S. Parole Commission on probation, parole, or supervised release, as well as monitored Civil Protection Orders and Deferred Sentencing Agreements.
+The CSP strategy emphasizes public safety, successful reentry into the community, and effective supervision through an integrated system of comprehensive risk assessment, close supervision, routine drug testing, treatment and support services, and graduated sanctions and incentives.
 CSP also develops and provides the Courts and the U.S. Parole Commission with critical and timely information for probation and parole decisions.